dannsam/xenko-docs/manual/game-studio/prefab-editor.md

    <source src="media/edit-prefab-and-update-instances.mp4" type="video/mp4">
 </video>

 When you edit an instance of a prefab in the scene, the prefab isn't affected.
-For example, if change the color of a texture on an instance of a prefab, only that instance is affected.
+For example, if you add an entity to a prefab instance, only that instance is affected.

 In the following video, the **Lamp** prefab contains several box entities that belong to the **Boxes** parent.
 When we delete the boxes from the instance, only that instance is affected.
 The prefab (shown on the right) is unchanged.